Computer vision syndrome

-Computer vision syndrome (CVS) is a condition resulting from focusing the eyes on a computer or other display device for protracted, uninterrupted periods of time and the eye's muscles being unable to recover from the constant tension required to maintain focus on a close object.
+Computer vision syndrome (CVS) is a condition resulting from focusing the eyes on a computer, smartphone or other display device for protracted, uninterrupted periods of time and the eye's muscles being unable to recover from the constant tension required to maintain focus on a close object.

-Symptoms
+Symptoms and signs

 Some symptoms of CVS include headaches, blurred vision, neck pain, fatigue, eye strain, dry eyes, irritated eyes, double vision, vertigo/dizziness, polyopia, and difficulty refocusing the eyes.
-These symptoms can be further aggravated by improper lighting conditions (i.e. glare, strong blue-spectrum backlights, or bright overhead lighting) or air moving past the eyes (e.g. overhead vents, or direct air from a fan).
+These symptoms can be further aggravated by improper lighting conditions (i.e. glare, strong blue-spectrum backlights, watching phone on dark environments, or bright overhead lighting) or air moving past the eyes (e.g. overhead vents, or direct air from a fan).